sypherlev/php-chassis-framework/docs/Setup.md

 The prefix is used to identify the database.
 See the .env_sample for how it should look.
 You can add any number of databases in here as long as they all have different prefixes.

-You can add any environment variables here; see the docs for dotENV for more information.
+You can add any environment variables here; see the docs for [dotENV](https://github.com/vlucas/phpdotenv) for more information.
+Retrieve them with `getenv()`.